 Caller

-This field shows if the user was the one who initiated the call.
+This field shows if the user is the one who initiated the call.
 The possible values are:

 • Y—The user initiated the call.